Nyx-Gleam/MikuMikuDB-Editor/THIRD_PARTY_LICENSES.md

 dictionary under GPL-3.0+.
 https://github.com/miurahr/pykakasi
 This dependency is optional; the application functions without it (automatic Hiragana generation is simply unavailable).
+As of version 2.0, this project's own license (GPL-3.0) is compatible with pykakasi's license, so bundling it introduces no additional licensing constraint beyond what GPL-3.0 already requires project-wide.

 **toml**
 License: MIT